brongo/Doom-Eternal-Model-Importer/README.md

 ## Source:

-Sorry, but I only created this repo to host the download somewhere outside of Discord for now.
+I only created this repo to host the download somewhere outside of Discord for now.
 I'll clean up and publish the source code sometime soon.